 - It seems obvious, but I’ll say it.
 Sit there with the theme/topic written at the top of your page and just start brainstorming.

 - Use a graphic organizer, make a list, whatever works for you.

 - Mentally purge yourself of everything you can possibly come up with and get it on paper.

-Thankfully, some of my most inventive ideas hit me while I was circulating the classroom during discussion time.
+Thankfully, some of my most inventive ideas hit me while circulating the classroom during discussions.
 A student would say something, and I’d have a provocative follow-up question I was dying to use.
 So, definitely utilize that notepad you’re carrying around with you to take notes on pronunciation or grammar errors you want to be sure to cover later.
 Use it to record those ideas!

 Google related current events and comb through every article you find for inspiration for more discussion questions for ESL.